ingadhoc/sale/sale_stock_ux/README.rst

 Several Improvements to sales:

 #.
-Shows delivery status in the sale tree view
+Shows delivery status in the sale tree view.
 #.
-Add filter related to the delivery status for sale orders and sales order lines views
+Add filter related to the delivery status for sale orders and sales order lines views.
 #.
 Add a filter name "Pickings" in sale order view to search by delivery order name.
 #.
-Add field "qty_to_deliver" in the sale lines view.
+Add field "qty_to_deliver" in the sale lines view.G
 #.
-Block cancelation of sale order if there are pickings in 'done' state
+Add new field on order lines called "quantity_returned" and also implement refunds for products with invoicing policy "ordered" taking into account the returned quantity.
 #.
-Add new field on order lines called "quantity_returned" and also implement refunds for products with invoicing policy "ordered" taking into account the returned quantity
+Block cancelation of sale order if there are pickings in 'done' state.
 #.
-Add button on sale lines to allow cancelling of remaining qty to be delivered
+Add button on sale lines to allow cancelling of remaining qty to be delivered.
 #.
-Block decreasing quantity on sale lines when there is a delivery linked
+Block decreasing quantity on sale lines when there is a delivery linked.
 #.
-Integrate delivery status with returns logic
+Integrate delivery status with returns logic.
 #.
 Propagate Internal Notes from SO to pickings.
 #.
-Add procurement group field on sale orders for technical features
+Add procurement group field on sale orders for technical features.
 #.
-Add moves on sale order line form view (only for technical features)
+Add moves on sale order line form view (only for technical features).
 #.
-Add selection field to force "Delivery" status of a sale order, available only for admin with tec features.
+Add selection field to force "Delivery" status of a sale order, available only for admin with tecH features.
+#.
+Add parameter in settings to propagate the UoM from the sale order to the picking.

 IMPORTANT:
 ----------